Some ring-theoretic properties of A_inf: Finite generation properties

 \begin{remark} Let $\frakm_K$ be the maximal ideal of $K$.
-In order to apply the formalism of almost ring theory, e.g., as developed in \cite{gabber-ramero}, to the ring $\bA_{\rinf}$, it would be useful to know that the ideal $W(\frakm_K)$ of $\bA_{\rinf}$ has the property that the fact $W(\frakm_K) \otimes_{\bA_{\rinf}} W(\frakm_K) \to W(\frakm_K)$ is an isomorphism.
-We do not know whether this holds in general; for example, to prove that this map fails to be surjective some instance, one would have to produce an element of $W(\frakm_K)$ which cannot be written as a finite sum of pairwise products, and we do not have a mechanism in mind for excluding the existence of such a presentation.
-An easier task is to produce elements of $W(\frakm_K)$ not lying in the image of the multiplication map $W(\frakm_K) \times W(\frakm_K) \to W(\frakm_K)$, as in the following example. \end{remark}
+In order to apply the formalism of almost ring theory (e.g., as developed in \cite{gabber-ramero}) to the ring $\bA_{\rinf}$, it would be useful to know that the ideal $W(\frakm_K)$ of $\bA_{\rinf}$ has the property that $W(\frakm_K) \otimes_{\bA_{\rinf}} W(\frakm_K) \to W(\frakm_K)$ is an isomorphism.
+We do not know whether this holds in general; for example, to prove that this map fails to be surjective, one would have to produce an element of $W(\frakm_K)$ which cannot be written as a finite sum of pairwise products, and we do not have a mechanism in mind for precluding the existence of such a presentation.
+An easier task is to produce elements of $W(\frakm_K)$ not lying in the image of the multiplication map $W(\frakm_K) \times W(\frakm_K) \to W(\frakm_K)$, as in the following example communicated to us by Peter Scholze. \end{remark}

+\begin{example} Suppose that $v(K^\times) = \QQ$.
+We first construct a sequence $r_1, r_2, \dots$ of positive elements of $\QQ$ with sum 1 such that every infinite subsequence with infinite complement has irrational sum.
+To this end, take a sequence $1 = s_0, s_1, s_2, \dots$ converging to 0 sufficiently rapidly (e.g., doubly exponentially) and put $r_1 = s_0 - s_1, r_2 = s_1 - s_2, \dots$; any infinite subsequence with infinite complement can be regrouped into sums of consecutive terms, yielding another infinite sequence with rapid decay, and Liouville's criterion implies that the sum of the subsequence is irrational (and even transcendental).